 At first glance, the CD-60 looks a lot better than its price would suggest.
 It is simple, elegant, and has an excellent polyurethane gloss finish.
 It is a well-built guitar that is built to last for a long time.
 Despite the dreadnought size, it feels comfortable to play while sitting and standing.

 The guitar sounds great right out of the box.
 The action and intonation are beginner-friendly (if those are unfamiliar terms, you can find guides on action here and intonation here), as is the neck width (43mm at the nut).
 The C-shaped neck makes strumming an effortless task.
 Beginners, I reckon, will cherish the rolled fretboard edges, which make it easy (or less painful) to learn barre chords.

 The CD-60 has an affable chime and resonance, thanks to the unconventionally thin scalloped bracing that lets the top resonate freely.
 The projection is campfire-friendly, and the tone leans on the brighter side.
 You can buy the all-mahogany version for a warmer and mellower tone.

 Performance-wise, it has decent dynamics and tonality that feel proportionate to the price.
 The note definition and clarity tends to waiver when I fingerpick songs like Blackbird or Scarborough Fair.
 It performs significantly better for the jangly strumming tunes like Wonderwall and Love Me Do.

 You might pull off an odd performance with the CD-60 at a café, family gathering, or a small venue.
 Beyond that, the CD-60 isn’t built (or marketed) as a concert-quality instrument.
-There is a lack of depth and heft in the low end, which is noticeable when I use a thumbpick.
+There’s a lack of depth and heft in the low end, which is noticeable when I use a thumbpick.

-The guitar ships with Fender’s corrosion-resistant coated strings, which ought to last you for a few extra weeks than regular guitar strings would.
+The guitar ships with Fender’s corrosion-resistant coated strings, which ought to last you for a few weeks longer than regular guitar strings would.
 However, I recommend the full-sounding and expertly balanced Martin Lifespan 2.0 acoustic guitar strings as a replacement.

 The Martins eliminate some of the brittleness of the CD-60s high-end (that can sound tinny at times).
 You can also replace the nut and saddle with a bone nut.
 These simple and cost-effective upgrades will vastly improve the sound quality of the instrument.